MicrosoftDocs/PlayReady/Docs/Overview/simpleendtoendsystem.md

       ![Authenticating the User](../images/authenticating_the_user.png)

    4. Now, the client can begin consuming the content.
-The first thing the client is probably going to do is to authenticate the user to the service, typically providing a login name and password, but also using any other mechanism for authentication user and device.
+The first thing the client is probably going to do is to authenticate the user to the service, typically by providing a login name and password, but any other mechanism for authenticating the user and device is fine.
 Typically, a session token is returned to the client once the user is verified.
 Note that whatever mechanism is used for user authentication, it is entirely up to the service how the user is authenticated; PlayReady does not supply this technology.

       ![Content Delivery](../images/content_delivery.png)